Adam Barry

-Adam Barry (born 4 April 1981) is the English Hammond organ/piano/accordion/harmonica/backing vocalist for the folk group Merrymouth, led by Barry, Simon Fowler and Dan Sealey from Ocean Colour Scene.
+Adam Barry (born 4 April 1981) was the English Hammond organ/piano/accordion/harmonica/backing vocalist for the folk group Merrymouth, led by Barry, Simon Fowler and Dan Sealey from Ocean Colour Scene.
 Before joining Merrymouth, Barry was a co-founder member of the band The Misers.

 The Misers

-The Misers (Fronted by Neil Ivison) are an Americana band, based in Worcestershire, they released their debut album Amplified Life Stories in 2010, recorded at Rockfield Studios.
+The Misers (Fronted by Neil Ivison and Barry) were an Americana band, based in Worcestershire, they released their debut album Amplified Life Stories in 2010, recorded at Rockfield Studios.

 As well as their own UK and European tours, The band have toured the UK on two occasions with Scottish duo The Proclaimers.
 Barry has performed and appeared live with The Misers on BBC, ITV, BSkyB, and BBC Radio 2 on numerous occasions.

 Barry left the band in 2011 after the death of his father.
 Barry's final show was at The Huntingdon Hall Theatre in Worcester, where the band donated all of their fee to St Richards Hospice where Barry's father had died.